Operation Identification: History

 The success of the Monterey Park program led to hundreds of other American and international law enforcement agencies adopting similar programs over the next decade.
 In 1972, New York City, then the largest city in the United States, adopted an Operation ID program, encouraging residents to borrow city-issued tools to etch their Social Security numbers into their valuable property.
 Los Angeles developed an Operation ID program using adhesive labels.

 In the 1970s, the United States federal government began a nationwide effort to encourage and support Operation ID programs, declaring it a major component of burglary reduction.
-The federal government spent more than $100 million dollars on research and development, granting local programs funding for personnel and equipment.
+The federal government spent more than $100 million on research and development, granting local programs funding for personnel and equipment.
 Civic organizations and insurance companies also joined the effort and encouraged Operation ID programs in their communities.
 Many insurance agents lent engraving tools and gave out window stickers to homeowners for free.
 The FBI allowed local law enforcement agencies to enter Operation ID owner-applied identifiers into the FBI's National Crime Information Center database.
 By 1974, the Department of Justice estimated more than 80 percent of American police departments had an Operation ID program.

 In 1977, FBI Director Clarence M. Kelley supported the creation of a National Committee on Operation Identification, composed of representatives from the National Sheriffs' Association, the International Association of Chiefs of Police, and the Department of Justice, to promote Operation ID programs and recommend national standards.

 Modernly, Operation ID has not resulted in widespread public awareness or adoption, but many law enforcement agencies and universities still operate Operation ID programs.